 Process Drilling -

 Working on an assembly line day after day really sucks!
-You will receive new concepts & tools to shift these habits & beliefs.
-Drilling will be replaced with Variables, which will allow you to teach many more things in a shorter period of time & eliminate the accumulation of stress & anxiety.
+We will understand new concepts & tools to shift these habits & beliefs.
+Drilling will be replaced with Variables, which will allow us to teach many more things in a shorter period of time & eliminate the accumulation of stress & anxiety.

 Method Force -

 Making horses do things without choices, opinions or discussions doesn't allow the growth of a partnership.
 Many have been conditioned to believe that gadgets are a necessary & normal part of "training" horses.
 Some even go so far as to believe these things are beneficial.

 Once we can have mutual discussions with our horse, know what they're thinking & feeling in every moment & we understand the root causes of all unwanted behaviour, we will understand that these things are not necessary.

 Dictating every thought & movement.
 Believing we have to think for our horses, like where they place their feet during trail rides.
 It's common to see people yanking on their horse's halter constantly while standing & having conversations with other people.
 It's such a habit, that we aren't even aware we're doing it unless it's pointed out.